mku11/Salmon-AES-CTR/libs/projects/SalmonLibsTypeScript.VS2022/README.txt

 2. Visual Studio (optional)
 3. Visual Studio Code (recommended - right click on the workspace file and "Open with Code")

-to run the unit tests you will need:
+To run the unit tests you will need:
 1. nodejs
 2. jest